csc-4402-dream-team/databaseProject/README.md

 ### Accessing the Application User Interface

-- Open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the frontend.
+- Once you have the frontend and backend running, open your web browser and go to [http://localhost:3000](http://localhost:3000) to access the frontend.

 ### Accessing the Database console

-- Open your web browser and go to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) to access the database console (not required).
+- Once you have the frontend and backend running, open your web browser and go to [http://localhost:8080/h2-console](http://localhost:8080/h2-console) to access the database console (not required).

 ### Additional Notes

 - The SQL console execution feature is available on the frontend for testing pure SQL statements.
+- In order for the project to work, you must have both the frontend running on port 3000 and the backend running on port 8080.
+-

 ## Usage